multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - msg.sender:
-  **- Control** : -
+  - **Control** : -
-  **- Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
+    - **Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
       r)
-  **- Impact** : access to the function by untrusted addresses will allow manipu- lating the number of tokens staked.
+  - **Impact** : access to the function by untrusted addresses will allow manipu- lating the number of tokens staked.
 - amount:
-  **- Control** :msg.valueis passed from the functionMinipoolManager.createMi
+  - **Control** :msg.valueis passed from the functionMinipoolManager.createMi
     nipoolto ths function. limited control.
-  **- Checks** : there are no checks.
+    - **Checks** : there are no checks.
-  **- Impact** : thisvaluereflectsthenumberofstackedtokens. manipulatingthis
+  - **Impact** : thisvaluereflectsthenumberofstackedtokens. manipulatingthis
     value will allow an attacker to specify the number of tokens that have not actually been deposited.
 - stakerAddr:

-  **- Control** :msg.senderfromMinipoolManager.createMinipool. notcontrolled.
+  - **Control** :msg.senderfromMinipoolManager.createMinipool. notcontrolled.
-  **- Checks** : therequireValidStakerfunction checks the address.
+    - **Checks** : therequireValidStakerfunction checks the address.
 If this ad- dress isn’t staker, will revert.

-**- Impact** : in case of full access it will allow any user to increase the number of tokens deposited.
+- **Impact** : in case of full access it will allow any user to increase the number of tokens deposited.

 **Function call analysis**

 - requireValidStaker()
-  **- What is controllable?** stakerAddr
+  - **What is controllable?** stakerAddr
-  **- If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
+  - **If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
 The Index must be unique, otherwise will be possible to lose funds.
-  **- What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.
+  - **What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.
 - addUint()
   **- What is controllable? amount**
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** it can be reverted in overflow case,
+  - **What happens if it reverts, reenters, or does other unusual control flow?** it can be reverted in overflow case,

-**Function:decreaseAVAXStake()**
+### Function:decreaseAVAXStake()\*\*

 **Intended behavior:**